Hi, I'm Kristina.

 I am a UX designer with a diverse skill set including architecture, human-centered design research, storytelling, and an ability to lead others.

 You can view my resume, connect with me on LinkedIn, or send me a message at firstname.lastname@example.org.

-Prior to UX, I spent four years designing schools, community centers and homes in fast paced architecture firms, serving many different people along the way.
-I enjoyed designing entire environments and working within the real world needs and constraints of architecture until my ambition pulled me towards pursuing higher education in HCI.
-Building a solid foundation in HCI has fueled my continuing passion for design with a clear understanding of human-centered design research.
-Having expanded my understanding of evidence-based design, I am able to apply my design skills to the UX field with more intention and grit.
+Prior to UX, I spent four years designing schools, community spaces and homes in fast-paced architecture firms.
+Serving many different people along the way, I enjoyed designing entire environments and working within the real world needs and constraints of architecture.
+By engaging in the wider design community in Seattle over the past five years, I have been exposed to a new way of approaching design and have met many inspirational designers and mentors along the way.
+My ambition and exposure to UX design ultimately pulled me towards pursuing higher education in HCI.
+Building a solid foundation in HCI has fueled my continuing passion for design with a deeper understanding of human-centered design research.
+I am now able to apply my design skills to the UX field with more intention and grit.